srajma/xatra/README.md

 # Default: label appears in tooltip on hover
 map.Path(label="Northern Route", value=[[28,77],[30,90],[35,100]])

-# With show_label: label appears at the midpoint of the path
+# With show_label: label appears at the midpoint of the path, rotated to match the path direction
 map.Path(label="Silk Road", value=[[28,77],[30,90],[40,120]], show_label=True)

 map.show()
 ```

+**Label Rotation:** Path labels are intelligently rotated to align with the path direction.
+The algorithm:
+1. Estimates the label length based on the number of characters
+2. Finds path points within that distance on either side of the midpoint
+3. Calculates the angle between those points
+4. Rotates the label to match, while keeping text readable (never upside down)

 **Styling Labels:**